 Our rating system scores providers based on 6 key factors: coverage options, affordability, customer experience, reputation, claims processes, and availability.

-Best Home Warranty Companies in Indiana
+Top 5 Indiana Home Warranty Companies

 Liberty Home Guard: Best For Customization